xxxFRIARxxx/SaltyBot/README.md

 #### Current state - 3/1/23:  Everything works!  :heavy_check_mark:
 #### Currently Working On:
 * Trimming the fat of the program (Commented-out code, refactoring, etc.)  ETA = 3/15/23
 * Collecting a DB sizable enough to test out betting patterns and accuracy.
-ETA = Ongoing, mostly done!
+ETA for significant bet confidence: 4/1

 :x: Bug:  Last match of tournaments doesn't record still
 :x: Bug:  Outliers for matchTime every last-match of a game mode (Tourney or MM)